The One Sentence a Day Language Learning Technique — Pros and Cons

 The only language I’ve studied that doesn’t work well with Azure is Egyptian Arabic, as it’s a dialect.
 Azure tends to pronounce it as in Modern Standard Arabic, which is quite different.
 If you’re learning MSA, it might still be a good option.

-Since mid 2020 I have been learning Korean in this method (about a year now), varying in intensity levels around work and so on.
-I have averaged maybe 3-5 sentences a day — many of them going over former words and not intensely building vocabulary.
+Since mid 2020 I have been learning Korean in this method (over two years), varying in intensity levels around work and so on.
+I averaged maybe 3-5 sentences a day — many of them going over former words and not intensely building vocabulary.

 As kind of a “break”, I’ve also been learning German.
 And for fun, slowly learning Russian.